joshbegley/nyt-latest/README.md

 `El malestar económico está empujando a muchos europeos hacia la derecha nacionalista.
 Las elecciones locales en el Reino Unido deberían darnos una idea de cuántos.`\
 https://www.nytimes.com/es/2026/05/07/espanol/mundo/guerra-iran-votantes-europa.html

-**World in Waiting Game Over Iran’s Response to U.S. Peace Proposal**\
+**World in Waiting Game Over Iran Peace Proposal Response**\
 `An Iranian official said that Tehran would convey its reply through Pakistan, a key mediator.
-Another Iranian official had earlier dismissed a reported proposal to end the war as a “list of American wishes.”`\
+Another Iranian official earlier dismissed a reported proposal to end the war as a “list of American wishes.”`\
 https://www.nytimes.com/2026/05/07/world/middleeast/iran-war-us-peace-plan-trump.html

 **What the End of Spirit Airlines Means for the Future of Flying**\